Interstate 68: Maryland

 After entering Garrett County, I-68 continues its run through rural areas, crossing the northern part of the county.
 The terrain through this area consists of ridges that extend from southwest to northeast, with I-68 crossing the ridges through its east–west run.
 The first exit in Maryland is at MD 42 in Friendsville.
 I-68 ascends Keysers Ridge, where it meets US 40 and US 219, both of which join the highway at Keysers Ridge.
 The roadway that used to be the surface alignment of US 40 parallels I-68 to Cumberland and is now designated as US 40 Alt.
 I-68 crosses Negro Mountain, which was the highest point along the historic National Road that the freeway parallels east of Keysers Ridge.
 This is the source of the name of the freeway in Maryland: the National Freeway.
 3 mi east of Grantsville, US 219 leaves the National Freeway to run northward toward Meyersdale, Pennsylvania, while I-68 continues eastward, crossing the Eastern Continental Divide and Savage Mountain before entering Allegany County.

 The section of I-68 west of Dans Mountain in Allegany County is located in the Allegheny Mountains, characterized in Garrett County by a series of uphill and downhill stretches along the freeway, each corresponding to a ridge that the freeway crosses.
 In Allegany County, the freeway crosses the Allegheny Front, where, from Savage Mountain to LaVale, the highway drops in elevation by 1800 ft in a distance of 9 mi.

 The traffic density on I-68 in Garrett County is rather sparse compared to that of Allegany County.
 At the Maryland–West Virginia state line, there is an AADT of 11,581 vehicles per day.
-This density increases to its highest point in Garrett County at exit 22, where US 219 leaves I-68; 19,551 vehicles per day drive through this section.
+This density increases to its highest point in Garrett County at exit 22, where US 219 leaves I-68, at 19,551.
 At the Allegany County line, the traffic density decreases slightly to 18,408.
 In Allegany County, the vehicle count increases to 28,861 in LaVale and to the freeway's peak of 46,191 at the first US 220 interchange (exit 42) in Cumberland.
 East of Cumberland, the vehicle count decreases to 16,551 at Martins Mountain and stays nearly constant to the eastern terminus of I-68 in Hancock.

 After entering Allegany County, I-68 bypasses Frostburg to the south, with two exits, one to Midlothian Road (unsigned MD 736) and one to MD 36.
 Near the MD 36 exit is God's Ark of Safety church, which is known for its attempt to build a replica of Noah's Ark.
 This replica, which currently consists of a steel frame, can be seen from I-68.